mpod/scala-workflow/README.md

 <img src="https://raw.github.com/mpod/scala-workflow/master/frontend/public/images/demo.png"/>

-Here is implementation of above workflow in format suitable for execution in workflow engine.
+Here is an implementation of above workflow in format suitable for execution in the workflow engine.

 ```scala
 object Demo extends WorkflowDefinition {